luizkubaski/for_my_future_self/README.md

 and pray.

 Why am I mad about this?
-Windows just show you a windows asking "dude, wtf did you just input here? a mic? a headphone? tell me!" and it works perfectly (in a windows way).
+Windows just show you a pop-up asking *"dude, wtf did you just input here? a mic? a headphone? tell me!"* and it works perfectly (in a windows way).
 How do I expect to bring someone to Linux if I cannot even setup a mic?

+#### urxvt (rxvt-unicode)

+There is an awesome blog about urxvt and configuring it [here](https://addy-dclxvi.github.io/post/configuring-urxvt/).

+No `/.urxvt` folder?
+Create one.

+No `~/.Xresources`? c.r.e.a.t.e

+Or just use this: `urxvt --help 2>&1| sed -n '/:  /s/^ */!
+URxvt*/gp' >> ~/.Xresources `

+Search for how to install fonts, it'll be useful.
+I've downloaded [Iosevka](https://typeof.net/Iosevka/)

+Remember to use `xrdb ~/.Xresources` to reload after changes.

 ###### TO-DO

-**INSTALL:** i3wm(-gaps), pywall, polybar, urxvt, ranger  AND PUSH THE CONFIG FILES
+**INSTALL:** i3wm(-gaps), pywall, polybar  AND PUSH THE CONFIG FILES